-Distinguished (5) (90 - 100%) Commendable (4) (80 - 89%) Adequate (3) (70 - 79%) Minimal (2) (60 - 69%) Unacceptable (1) (50 - 59%) Organization The reflections have a clear structure.
+Distinguished (5) (90-100%) Commendable (4) (80-89%) Adequate/Sufficient (3) (70-79%) Minimal (2) (60-69%) Unacceptable (1) (50-59%) Organization The paper has a clear structure.
 Each paragraph is concise and talks about only one idea.
 There are transitions between paragraphs that create a logical progression.
 The progression builds from premise(s) to conclusion in a way that supports the thesis.
-The reflections have a clear recognizable structure but is not always easy to follow due to some disordered paragraphs or weak transitions.
+The paper has a clear, recognizable structure but is not always easy to follow due to some disordered paragraphs or weak transitions.
 Some paragraphs attempt too much.
-Others do not seem to be clearly related to the overall thesis.
-The reflections are apparent but can be a bit confusing, with jumps or missing logic.
+Others don't seem to be clearly related to the overall thesis.
+The paper's theme or argument is apparent but can be a bit confusing, with jumps or missing logic.
 Transitions tend to be weak or illogical.
 Topic sentences don't clearly declare the subject of the paragraph, or the paragraphs drift from their topics.
-The reflections are apparent but is very confusing.
+The paper's theme or argument is somewhat apparent but is presented in unclear or confusing ways.
 Transitions are often weak or illogical.
-Topic sentences don't clearly declare the subject of the paragraph, or the paragraph, or the paragraphs drift from their topics.
-There is no recognizable structure.
-Sentences and / or paragraphs drift from idea to idea.
+Topic sentences don't clearly declare the subject of the paragraph, or the paragraphs drift from their topics.
+There is no recognizable structure in the paper.
+Sentences and/or paragraphs drift from idea to idea.
 The essay lacks transitions between paragraphs.
-Content The reflections are very clear and concepts are articulated.
-The student limited the scope of the paper enabling them to add depth to the argument.
-The reflections are clear and concepts are articulated.
-The student paper lacks depth and insight.
-The reflections are vague and the concepts are lacking.
-The student's paper lacks depth and insight.
-The reflections are significantly vague and the concepts are significantly lacking in depth and insight.
-The reflections are not clear and concepts are not present.
-The paper's content is very poor.
-Sources and Citation The paper uses the appropriate number of substantive sources and used a professional citation style (e.g., APA, MLA, Chicago, etc.) The paper uses the appropriate number of substantive sources but only uses some of the professional citation style (e.g., APA, MLA, Chicago, etc.) Few of the sources are substantive.
+Content The paper is very clear and concepts are articulated.
+The student limited the scope of the paper, enabling him or her to add depth to the argument.
+The paper is clear and concepts are articulated relatively effectively.
+The paper tends toward vagueness and its ideas or arguments are difficult to identify.
+The paper lacks depth and insight.
+The paper is significantly vague and its ideas significantly lacking in substance, depth, and insight.
+The paper is not clear and lacking in real content.
+Sources and Citation The paper uses an appropriate number of substantive sources and consistently utilizes an accepted academic citation style (e.g., APA, MLA, Chicago, etc.).
+The paper uses an appropriate number of substantive sources but is inconsistent in its usage of an academic citation style.
+Few of the sources are substantive.
 Most are used peripherally.
-For the most part, the paper consistently and accurately uses a professional citation style (e.g., APA, MLA, Chicago, etc.) Few of the sources are substantive.
+For the most part, the paper consistently and accurately uses an academic citation style.
+Few if any of the sources are substantive.
 Most are used peripherally.
-The paper does not use a professional citation style (e.g., APA, MLA, Chicago, etc.) No sources or citation page.
+The paper demonstrates no serious awareness of academic citation style.
+No sources or citation page., or if present, is entirely lacking in proper utilization or documentation of sources.
+Writing and Grammar Sentences are clear and concise, with college-level diction.
+There is variation in sentence structure.
+There are no more than a few errors in spelling, grammar, or format.
+Sentences not always clear and with some informal or inappropriate diction.
+Sentence structure is generally varied.
+There are some errors in spelling, grammar, or format, but not so many as to be distracting.
+Some sentences lack clarity.
+Little sentence variety.
+Diction is informal or simplistic.
+Spelling, grammar, and/or format errors occasionally become distracting.
+Sentence structure is repetitive or simple.
+Diction is inappropriate for college writing.
+Spelling, grammar, or format errors overwhelm the reader.
+The writing made the paper very difficult to read and to follow.
+Significant improvement is needed.